cilium/cilium/Documentation/architecture.rst

 corresponding to the overlay.
 In the default case the overlay interface is named cilium_vxlan.
 Similar to above, when socket layer enforcement is enabled and a L7 proxy is in use we can avoid running the endpoint policy block between the endpoint and the L7 Policy for TCP traffic.
+An optional L3 encryption block will encrypt the packet if enabled.

 .. image:: _static/cilium_bpf_egress.svg